mmistakes/made-mistakes-jekyll/_drafts/pencil.md

   <figcaption>Closeup of a pencil stroke.
 Dark edge is on the top and progressively fades down into the canvas.</figcaption>
 </figure>

 In my tests, it seems as if the placement of the darker edge is determined by the angle of the stroke.
 Dark points up and light points down.
-I've yet to find a way to reverse that, so it's worth keeping that fact in the back of your mind when making horizontal strokes.
+I've yet to find a way to reverse that, so it's worth keeping that in the back of your mind when shading horizontally.

 <figure>
   <a href="{{ site.url }}/images/pencil-surface-pressure-pencil-fade.jpg"><img src="{{ site.url }}/images/pencil-surface-pressure-pencil-fade-900.jpg" alt="Surface Pressure pencil shading angles"></a>